RL+AHP: A Novel Reinforcement Learning driven AHP for Slice Aware mode selection in D2D enabled Heterogeneous Networks: Results and discussions

-These results confirm that our proposed AHP based slice-aware utility design is crucial: by re-weighting throughput, latency, BER and HO cost per slice, our method achieves a better QoS trade-off than the existing RSRP based, CQI-only SDN based and BER-only JMSRA strategies.
+These results confirm that our proposed RL+AHP based slice-aware utility design is crucial: by re-weighting throughput, latency, BER and HO cost per slice, our method achieves a better QoS trade-off than the existing RSRP based, SDN based and JMSRA strategies.